 - The amount of food eaten before you start drinking

-According to the Centers for Disease Control and Prevention (CDC), an average of 6 people dies of alcohol poisoning each day in the US.
+According to the Centers for Disease Control and Prevention (CDC), an average of six people dies of alcohol poisoning each day in the U.S.

 Treatment for Alcohol Poisoning